mchl-schrdng/LookerQueryCost-ChromeExtension/README.md

 ### Changing the Cost Per TB

-By default, the extension uses a rate of $5 per terabyte for calculating the cost.
+By default, the extension uses a rate of $6.25 per terabyte for calculating the cost (price per terabyte on BigQuery).
 To change this rate, follow these steps:

 1. Open the file `content.js` in a text editor.
 2. Locate the variable `pricePerTB` near the top of the file.